Nathan Healy

 North Carolina Solar Incentives

-These incentives include property tax exemptions, utility rebates for solar-plus-battery systems, net metering credits, and special programs for low-income households through state and federal funding.
+These incentives include property tax exemptions, utility rebates for battery storage, net metering credits, and assistance programs for qualifying households.
+Together, they can significantly reduce your upfront investment and ongoing energy costs.

 Incentive Type Description Source